Nobel, Intelligent, Good-Natured

-This can tend to come as a surprise to people stuck with the popular preconceived notion that Standard Poodles are the foofy, snooty, velvet-pillow type, most commonly associated with women and royalty.
+This can tend to come as a surprise to people stuck with the popular preconceived notion that these dogs are the foofy, snooty, velvet-pillow type, most commonly associated with women and royalty.

-This is an old stereotype, and while this breed did actually fit that description many many years ago, it is not representative of the Standard Poodle today.
-In general, Standard Poodles are proud, cheerful, and graceful dogs that showcase a serious attitude that is described as difficult to verbalize, but easy to recognize in the dog itself.
+This is an old stereotype, and while this breed did actually fit that description many many years ago, it is not representative of the Standard breed today.
+In general, these dogs are proud, cheerful, and graceful dogs that showcase a serious attitude that is described as difficult to verbalize, but easy to recognize in the dog itself.

 This is the type of dog you will find yourself watching often.
-Standard Poodles love to prance around on their long legs, and they hold themselves with very stunning high esteem.
+They love to prance around on their long legs, and they hold themselves with very stunning high esteem.

-However, don’t let this breed’s beautiful nature and appearan8ce fool you, because exciting enough, these “foo-foo dogs” are actually water retrievers and were originally bred for hunting purposes.
+However, don’t let this breed’s beautiful nature and appearance fool you, because exciting enough, these “foo-foo dogs” are actually water retrievers and were originally bred for hunting purposes.

-Nowadays many people consider the Standard Poodle to be a “real dog” as opposed to a “foo-foo dog” due to their high level of trainability, companionship, and eagerness to please.
+Nowadays many people consider the standard dog to be a “real dog” as opposed to a “foo-foo dog” due to their high level of trainability, companionship, and eagerness to please.

 This breed has a particular affinity for running, swimming, hunting, and agility due to their retriever roots, making Standard Poodles high-energy with daily exercise needs.

 Long and strong legs allow tricks and other physical activities to come quite natural to this breed.
-Factor in this dog’s intelligence, high trainability, and companionship, and it is not hard to see why Standard Poodles excel in agility contests and dog shows.
+Factor in this dog’s intelligence, high trainability, and companionship, and it is not hard to see why these dogs excel in agility contests and dog shows.

-There is not a breed more stunning than the poodle in the show ring, sporting that elaborate coiffered coat that took hours to groom.
+There is not a breed more stunning in the show ring, sporting that elaborate coiffered coat that took hours to groom.

-But 15th century hunters didn’t care what the poodle looked like, but rather could they do their job.
+But 15th century hunters didn’t care what the dogs looked like, but rather could they do their job.

-The poodle has a long history throughout western Europe, and we know this because dogs are depicted in paintings and bas-reliefs for over 400 years.
+The breed has a long history throughout western Europe, and we know this because dogs are depicted in paintings and bas-reliefs for over 400 years.